This is How to Make a Wreath Out of Real Pine Branches…

 I wanted to match the wreath to the front door Christmas decor so I decided I’d use little red ornaments that I had left over from my Santa-Themed Tree.
 I also used the same ornaments on this Kid’s Christmas Tablescape.
 I originally bought them at a garage sale for $1.00 a package and this is my third time using them!

-So for me, because I had most everything on hand and got the rest from the great outdoors, this wreath did not cost me anything.
+So for me, because I had almost everything on hand and got the rest from the great outdoors, this wreath did not cost me anything.

 Supply List for How to Make a Wreath Out of Real Pine Branches